-Sue Sharp, is employed in by St Richard’s Hospice to work in partnership with Worcestershire Royal Hospital.
+Sue Sharp, is employed by St Richard’s Hospice to work in partnership with Worcestershire Royal Hospital.
 (WRH)

 Sue can often be involved from the first meeting when a woman is given the diagnosis of secondary breast cancer and says people react very differently.